-Join Ben Long for an in-depth discussion in this video Suggested prerequisites, part of Foundations of Photography: Black and White.
+Join Ben Long for an in-depth discussion in this video Suggested prerequisites, part of Photography Foundations: Black and White.

 I'm going to assume that you are already comfortable with the basics of photographic technique.
 So if you don't already understand exposure, if you don't know shutter speed, aperture, ISO, how they're interrelated, if you don't understand what the different shooting modes on your camera are for, if you don't know why you sometimes need to over- or underexpose and how to achieve these over- and underexposures then you should go watch the Foundations of Photography: Exposure course.
 Now if you just itching to get started on black and white, trust me that the time you spend in that course will make the rest of this course much easier.